emrgnt-cmplxty/fermi/docs/docs/sdk/rust/cross-contract/callbacks.md

 The second method gets the value from the promise result and is essentially the expanded version of the `#[callback_result]` macro.

 And that's it!
-Understanding how to make a cross-contract call and receive a result is an important part of developing smart contracts on Axion.
+Understanding how to make a cross-contract call and receive a result is an important part of developing smart contracts on Fermi.
 Two interesting references for using cross-contract calls can be found in the [fungible token](https://github.com/near-examples/FT) and [non-fungible token](https://github.com/near-examples/NFT) examples.